 Eighth College [https://eighth.ucsd.edu/] Eighth College is the newest of the eight undergraduate colleges at the University of California, San Diego and will matriculate its first cohort of students in Fall 2023.
 Building on the College's theme, 'Engagement & Community,' its academic mission is to introduce students to critical community engagement in the context of addressing structural racism.
 The program encourages inter-disciplinary inquiry, critical thinking, and invites multifaceted engagement with communities - both in the San Diego area and elsewhere.

 Muir College [https://muir.ucsd.edu/writing/] The Muir College Writing Program courses engage in critical analysis in thinking, reading, and writing during which students must advance beyond the basic competency expected at entrance to understand and write discourse acceptable at the university level.
 Even when faced with challenging topics, students must demonstrate the ability to comprehend textual arguments at more than a superficial level; their writing must exhibit an understanding of academic arguments and analysis.
-There are three thematic tracks for our courses-Humanities, Sciences, Environmental and Social Justice.
+There are three thematic threads for courses-Humanities, Science, and Environmental/Social Justice.